Curbing PBHs with PTAs: Constraints on PBHs

 Nevertheless, this claim should be taken \textit{cum grano salis}.
 Indeed, it is important to note that the prescription outlined in Ref.~\cite{Musco:2020jjb} to compute the threshold for PBH collapse only accounts for NGs arising from the non-linear relation between the density contrast and the curvature perturbations.
 In principle, also primordial NGs beyond the quadratic approximation should be taken into account when computing the threshold value.
-Following Refs.~\cite{Kehagias:2019eil,Escriva:2022pnz}, it appears that the effect on the threshold is small only for positive NGs and for small negative NGs ($f_{\rm NL} \gtrsim -2$) and at most of the order of a few percent.
-For more negative NGs, there are huge uncertainties on the exact value of the threshold, which could potentially modify the constraints introduced above\footnote{One alternative approach is to use the averaged value over a sphere of radius equal to the location of the maximum of the compaction function, $\Bar{C}_{\rm th} = 2/5$, since this value is fully non-perturbative and independent of NGs~\cite{Escriva:2019phb, Kehagias:2024kgk}.
+Following Refs.~\cite{Kehagias:2019eil, Escriva:2022pnz}, it appears that their effect on the threshold is small when the NGs are positive or mildly negative ($f_{\rm NL} \gtrsim -2$).
+In such cases, the threshold receives corrections of at most a few percent.
+For stronger negative NGs, the uncertainties on the exact value of the threshold can be sizeable, and could thus potentially modify the constraints introduced above\footnote{One alternative approach is to use the averaged value over a sphere of radius equal to the location of the maximum of the compaction function, $\Bar{C}_{\rm th} = 2/5$, since this value is fully non-perturbative and independent of NGs~\cite{Escriva:2019phb, Kehagias:2024kgk}.
 As discussed in Ref.~\cite{Ianniccari:2024bkh}, this requires determining the statistics of the curvature perturbation and computing the connected cumulants, which is a complex task and is left for future work.}.